RobertsBatars/ai-node-builder/docs/nodes/ai/LLMNode.md

 ```

 ### Multi-turn Conversations
 The node automatically maintains conversation context when `use_runtime_memory` is enabled.
-Each execution adds to the conversation history.
+Each execution (within single workflow execution) adds to the conversation history.

 ### Dynamic Tool Loading
 Tools can be provided dynamically by connecting different tool nodes to the `tools` array input, allowing for context-dependent tool availability.